gadgetguy82/property_tracker_hw/homework.md

 They will take an id integer value and an address string value respectively

 Q11.
 What are their return values?
-They will return an array of hashes and a Property object respectively
+They will return a Property object